Manaslu Circuit Trek

 • Breakfast/Lunch/Dinner/Local cuisine

-After crossing a suspension bridge, you pass Tatopani, a natural hot spring where steam rises into the morning air.
-The path then enters one of the most dramatic sections of the lower Manaslu region:
+After crossing a suspension bridge, you reach Tatopani, a natural hot spring where steam rises into the cool morning air.
+This place has long been used by locals for relaxation and healing, offering a brief but memorable stop along the route.

 Trek Distance: 22km/ 13.6 miles